 - The Soviet film Sorcerers is loosely based on the Strugatsky Brothers novel Monday Begins on Saturday (see below).
 Ivan Puhov's fiancée Alyona (unbeknownst to him) works as a witch at the Scientific Universal Institute of Extraordinary Services, a subsidiary of the Scientific Research Institute of Sorcery and Wizardry from the novel.
 Thanks to a rival at the institute, Alyona is cursed by the jealous director of the institute (who thinks that her boyfriend is cheating on her with the young witch) to be a cold-blooded bitch, who doesn't care about anyone.
 It's up to Ivan and a pair of magic wood masters from the institute to lift the curse.

-- Diana Wynne Jones's magical university in Dark Lord Of Derkholm's sequel, Year of the Griffin.
+- Diana Wynne Jones's magical university in Dark Lord of Derkholm's sequel, Year of the Griffin.

 - The eponymous hospital in James White's Sector General series, a 384-story structure in outer space that houses such things as humans, giant furry caterpillars, six-legged elephant-things with their symbionts, 60-foot eels, telepathic gestalt intelligences, shapeshifters, superheated and cryonic beings and ones that metabolize hard radiation — to say nothing of the patients — all working together to make it a smashing hospital, though apparently finding suitable seating in the oxygen-nitrogen dining halls is a pain.

 - The 1964 Strugatsky Brothers novel Monday Begins on Saturday is about a young Soviet programmer shanghaied into working at the "Scientific Research Institute of Sorcery and Wizardry," an organization that combined a magical and often logic-defying setting with an insane and equally logic-defying Soviet bureaucracy, which the work hilariously mocked.
+The sequel, Tale of the Troika, takes place in a poorly organized Secret Government Warehouse.

 - The Talamasca from the books of Anne Rice is not full of paranormal activity as such, but full of people who study it.